SymfonyCasts/testing/sfcasts/ep1/tdd.md

 Instead of showing the dino's with `dino.length`, change this to `dino.sizeDescription`.
 Save it, go back to our browser and... refresh.
 Awesome.
 We have large, medium, and small for the dinosaur's size instead of a number.
-No way Bob will accidentally wander into the T-Rex enclosure anymore!
+No way Bob will accidentally wander into the T-Rex enclosure again!

 We've just used TDD to make our app a bit more human-friendly.
 Coming up next, we'll use some of the TDD principles we've learned here to clean up our tests with